tencentyun/intlcloud-documents/yehe_doc/管理工具/访问管理/用户指南/角色/使用角色_intl_en.md

 Enter company A's root account "12345" and the role name "DevOpsRole".
 After confirmation, company B can switch to the `DevOpsRole` role of company A (ownerUin: 12345).
 You can also switch to other roles by clicking **Switch Role** in the drop-down list.
 If you want to return to the original sub-account after switching the role, you can click **Back to Sub-user** in the drop-down list.
-<dx-alert infotype="explain">You can only switch to a role after being authorized to use it, and the role entity must be a Tencent Cloud account.
+<dx-alert infotype="notice">You can only switch to a role after being authorized to use it, and the role entity must be a Tencent Cloud account.
 You cannot switch to unauthorized roles.
 </dx-alert>
 :::
 ::: Using\sroles\sthrough\sAPI\s